Azure/azure-powershell/src/ResourceManager/ContainerInstance/Commands.ContainerInstance/help/Get-AzureRmContainerInstanceLog.md

 # Get-AzureRmContainerInstanceLog

 ## SYNOPSIS
-Export the logs of a container instance in a container group.
+Get the logs of a container instance in a container group.

 ## SYNTAX